maxcele-tech/AudioMuse-AI-NV-plugin/README.md

 - Then you need to put `audiomuseai.ndp` in Navidrome data plugins folder (default: `/data/plugins`).
 - Restart Navidrome, go to UI -> Plugins, enable **AudioMuse-AI**, set **AudioMuse-AI API URL** and other configuration parameter.
+- The order of ND_AGENTS is important.
+Navidrome will use the first listed agent supporting sonic similarity.

 Note:
 > - The audiomuseai.npd can be found attached to the release: https://github.com/NeptuneHub/AudioMuse-AI-NV-plugin/releases.